MeteorYee/Clustering-for-Sina-news/feature_extraction/README.md

 return all the files, a list object

 * _**GetDictFiles(self)**_<br>
-get all files, a dict object, all values are set by 0
+get all the files, a dict object, all values are set by 0

 * _**CosDistance(vec1, vec2)**_ class method<br>
 calculate the cosine distance between two vectors